darvinojha/BioStatisticsAnalysis/PalmerPenguinsAnalysis.md

 :::

+Here, we made a scatterplot of the bill length and bill depth of each of the penguins.
+There is not enough data on the Chinstrap penguins so there is not much scatter points on the graph.
+The scatterplot showed a correlation between the bill lenght and the bill depth.
+They seem to be directly proportional.

-A Final Question
+### A Final Question

-We will find if the average bill length of a penguin exceeds 45mm or not.
+### We will find if the average bill length of a penguin exceeds 45mm or not.

 ::: {.cell}